National Gross Domestic Product by Income and by Expenditure Accounts (IEA)

 Revisions and seasonal adjustment

-Seasonal adjustment - Almost all series of the quarterly IEA are seasonally-adjusted.
-Seasonal adjustment is generally made at the lowest level of aggregation, and seasonally-adjusted aggregates are obtained by summation.
+Seasonal adjustment - Seasonal adjustment is generally made at the lowest level of aggregation, and seasonally-adjusted aggregates are obtained by summation.
 Statistics Canada's X-12 ARIMA is used to seasonally adjust series.

 The accounts are designed as a double-entry system in which the income- and expenditure-based GDP totals should, in principle, be identical.
 In fact, a difference virtually always arises between them due to errors in the source data, imperfect estimation techniques, differing seasonal adjustment methods and discrepancies in the time at which the incomes and expenditures are recorded.

 The size of the discrepancy, which stems from the estimation procedure, is one gauge of the system's overall reliability.
-However, it is a partial and quite insufficient gauge.
-Another quality measure is how well real expenditure-side GDP compares to the real GDP by Industry measure.
+However, it is only a partial gauge.

 No direct measures of the margin of error in the estimates can be calculated.
 The quality of the estimates can be inferred from analysis of revisions and from a subjective assessment of the data sources and methodology used in the preparation of the estimates.

-- ARCHIVED - Overview of the National Income and Expenditure Accounts (PDF Version, 14.46kb)
+- Overview of the National Income and Expenditure Accounts

 - Date modified: